grafana/grafana-vs-code-extension/README.md

 4. right-click on the file and choose `Edit in Grafana`.
 5. open the Dashboard Editor in the Extension Development Host and see your dashboard*

-*If you cannot see your dashboard, go to the browser tab which is open together with the Dashboard Editor when you hit `Edit in Grafana`.
+*If you cannot see your dashboard, go to your browser and load http://localhost:3001.
 Login and see your `grafana_session` cookie.
 Copy it and paste in your VSCode settings `GitIt: Cookie` or in your settings json as "`gitit.cookie`".
 Rerun the extension and repeat above steps.

 #### Play
 - edit your dashboard